Isolation of phase edges using off-axis q-plate filters: Experimental setup

 \section{Experimental setup}

 The experimental setup for isolating PO edges from an AO via edge-enhanced microscopy is illustrated in Fig. \ref{fig2}, consisting of a bright-field microscope and a $4f$ imaging system with a q-plate to enhance the edge of an object.
-In \cite{qplate2,zangpo2022isolation, zangpo2023edge}, on-axis VVF was considered as the vortex filter, whereas herein, we employed off-axis VVF.
+In Refs. \cite{qplate2,zangpo2022isolation, zangpo2023edge}, on-axis VVF was considered as the vortex filter, whereas herein, we employed off-axis VVF.
 The light field of a laser (Thorlabs, HLS635) with a wavelength of 635 nm was collimated using a collimation lens (Thorlabs, AC254-050-A-ML) and converted to horizontal linear polarization using a polarizing beam splitter (Thorlabs, CM1-PBS251).
-Moreover, the setup included two $4f$ systems: the first $4f$ system represented bright-filed microscopy comprising an objective lens (focal length, $f_{\text{OB}}=18$ mm) with a magnification factor of 10 and a tube lens ($f_{\text{TL}}=180$ mm); the second $4f$ system included a commercially available q-plate (Thorlabs, WPV10L-633) with retardance $\pi$ and topological charge $1$ located on the Fourier plane, which is between the midpoint of the rear focal length ($f_1=300$ mm) of Lens $1$ and the front focal length ($f_2=250$ mm) of Lens $2$.
+The first $4f$ system represents bright-filed microscopy comprising an objective lens (focal length, $f_{\text{OB}}=18$ mm) with a magnification factor of 10 and a tube lens ($f_{\text{TL}}=180$ mm); the second $4f$ system includes a commercially available q-plate (Thorlabs, WPV10L-633) with retardance $\pi$ and topological charge $1$ located on the Fourier plane, which is between the midpoint of the rear focal length ($f_1=300$ mm) of Lens L1 and the front focal length ($f_2=250$ mm) of Lens L2.
 The q-plate was displaced at a distance of $r_0$ in four directions ($+x$, $-x$, $+y$, and $-y$), where $r_0=\frac{f_1}{k}k_0$ with $k$ being the wavenumber and $k_0$ being the wavenumber displacement on the Fourier plane.
 Figure \ref{fig2} shows one of the four off-axis q-plate displaced in the $-x$ direction, with the purple dot representing the center of the q-plate.
-A CMOS camera (Thorlabs, DCC1645C) was placed on the image plane, which was located at the rear focal length position of Lens $2$.
-The camera had an imaging area of $4.6\text{ mm}\times3.7\text{ mm}$ and a pixel size of $3.6\text{ }\mu\text{m}\times3.6\text{ }\mu \text{m}$.
+A CMOS camera (Thorlabs, DCC1645C) was placed on the image plane, which was located at the rear focal length position of Lens L2.
+The camera had an imaging area of $4.6\text{ mm}\times3.7\text{ mm}$ and a pixel size of 3.6 \textmu m $\times$3.6 \textmu m.